 After any OSS, a parent meeting with one of the discipline staff (or a designee) must occur before the cadet re-enters school.
-Failure to appear will result in the cadet being sent to Bulldog Academy until the parent comes for the conference.
+Failure to appear will result in the cadet being sent to PASS until the parent comes for the conference.

-Senior Suspension Policy - Any senior cadet committing a suspendable offense (out of school) during the second semester will NOT be allowed to participate in the Graduation Ceremony.
+Senior Suspension Policy - Any senior cadet committing a suspendable offense during the semester 2 will NOT be allowed to participate in the Graduation Ceremony.